iExecBlockchainComputing/iexec-sdk/README.md

 # --chain <chainName>
 # --force
-iexec account show [address] # optional address to show other people's account iexec account deposit <amount> # deposit the specified amount of RLC (in nRLC or specified unit) from your wallet to your account iexec account withdraw <amount> # withdraw the specified amount of RLC  (in nRLC or specified unit) from your account to your wallet
+iexec account show [address] # optional address to show other people's account iexec account deposit <amount> [unit] # deposit the specified amount of RLC (in nRLC or specified unit) from your wallet to your account iexec account withdraw <amount> [unit] # withdraw the specified amount of RLC  (in nRLC or specified unit) from your account to your wallet
 ```

 ## app